ambaradan/rocksmarker/README.md

 :Rocks sync
 ```

-However, plugins configured by the traditional method (*Git*) are not installed during the first *Sync* as they are not versioned and generate a number of errors.
+However, plugins configured by the traditional method (*Git*) are not installed during the first *Sync* as they are not versioned and generate several errors.
 These do not affect the installation of the *luarocks* ones.
 To fix them, you will need to close the editor, reopen it and re-run another `:Rocks sync` and then you will have all the configuration plugins installed and configured.

 The restart also provides for automatic installation of the LSPs used by *nvim-lspconfig*.
 Their installation is displayed in the statusline.
 Use an autocommand For the missing LSPs (used by *conform* and *nvim-lint*) to take care of their installation: